-B.A. in Economics and Math (honors)
+B.A. with Highest Honors in Economics and Math

-M.A. in Strategic Studies and International Economics
+M.A. in International Economics and Strategic Studies

 Johns Hopkins University’s School of Advanced International Studies (SAIS)